Roshrini/mxnet/docs/api/python/ndarray.md

 ### Save and Load NDArray

-You can use pickle to save and load NDArrays.
+You can use Pickle to save and load NDArrays.
-Or, you can use MXNet functions to save and load a list or dictionary of NDArrays from file systems.
+Or, you can use MXNet functions to save and load a list or dictionary of NDArrays from file systems, as follows:

 ```python
     >>> import mxnet as mx